The illiquidity network of stocks in China's market crash: Results

-In order to empirically verify the possible associations between illiquidity and investor emotions, the correlations between illiquidity and investor emotions sensed in social media are examined.
-Specifically, daily emotions towards China’s stock market delivered by investors in social media are split into fear, sadness, disgust, joy and anger \cite{ZhouTales}.
-The averaged sequence of illiquidity of the market is accordingly aggregated into a daily sequence and its significant associations with fear can be found in Figure~\ref{fig:max_duration}{b}.
-The cointegration regression also proves the accuracy since the coefficient of determination is greater than 0.7.
-The found positive correlation implies that the illiquidity can well reflect, even in a better resolution, the fear in China’s stock market, in which individual investors dominate.
-In fact, it is difficult for individual investors to be completely rational, they usually like to follow suit blindly and catch up and sell down, causing disorder fluctuations and then spread negative emotions like fear across market.
-Individual investors may follow and imitate institutional investors for believing that institutional investors possessing more capacity to collect and process information owing to the professional knowledge.
-The key, however, is that many institutional investors are not rational as assumed, and they are also susceptible to external shocks when dealing with information and making decisions.
-Besides, even for financial professionals, fear, a potential mechanism underlying risk aversion, might make investors divest more stocks~\cite{fear_aer}.
-Then fear from those institutional investors might be magnified by following individual investors and reignite much stronger disturb that would lead to a market crash.
-Hence from the perspective of negative emotions and their contagions, the illiquidity can be contagious among stocks, suggesting that establishing a network by connecting stocks due to mutual illiquidity dependency could offer a new proxy of emotion contagion to finely probe the dynamics of crash.
+However, it is challenging to measure and aggregate emotions toward individual stocks due to the extreme sparsity of stock-related tweets on Weibo~\cite{ZhouTales}.
+For the same reason, it is also impossible to calculate emotion indexes in the fine granularity of minutes or hours, meaning that emotions cannot be manifested as high-frequency indicators, unlike illiquidity.
+Hence, similar to previous efforts~\cite{ZhouTales,wang2019aggr}, here, we build emotion indexes for the entire market instead of a particular stock at the daily level.
+The averaged sequence of illiquidity in the market is accordingly aggregated into a daily sequence, and its significant associations with fear can be found in Fig.~\ref{fig:max_duration}(b).
+The cointegration regression also supports its accuracy since the coefficient of determination is greater than 0.7.
+The positive correlation implies that illiquidity can well reflect, even at a better resolution, the fear in China's stock market, where individual investors dominate trading.
+It is difficult for individual investors to be completely rational; they usually blindly follow other actors, buy up and sell down, causing disorder fluctuations and then spreading negative emotions such as fear across the market.
+Individual investors may follow and imitate institutional investors out of a belief that institutional investors possess greater capacity to collect and process information owing to professional knowledge.
+The key, however, is that many institutional investors are not rational, as assumed, and they are also susceptible to external shocks when dealing with information and making decisions.
+In addition, even for financial professionals, fear, a potential mechanism underlying risk aversion, might make investors divest more stocks \cite{fear_aer}.
+Then, fear from institutional investors might be magnified by following individual investors and reigniting much stronger disturbances that would lead to a market crash.
+Hence, from the perspective of negative emotions and their contagion, illiquidity can be contagious among stocks, suggesting that establishing a network by connecting stocks due to mutual illiquidity dependency could offer a new proxy for emotional contagion to finely investigate the dynamics of crashes.